Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/unusued_files_maybe/OnScreen.md

 There are currently two Control types implemented out of the box: [buttons](#on-screen-buttons) and [sticks](#on-screen-sticks).
 You can implement custom Controls by extending the base [`OnScreenControl`](xref:UnityEngine.InputSystem.OnScreen.OnScreenControl) class (see documentation on [writing custom on screen Controls](#writing-custom-on-screen-controls) to learn more).

+> [!NOTE]
->__Note__: On-screen Controls don't have a predefined visual representation.
+> On-screen Controls don't have a predefined visual representation.
 It's up to you to set up the visual aspect of a Control (for example, by adding a sprite or UI component to the GameObject).
 On-screen Controls take care of the interaction logic and of setting up and generating input from interactions.

 Each on-screen Control uses a [Control path](controls.md#control-paths) to reference the Control that it should report input as.
 For example, the following on-screen button reports input as the right shoulder button of a gamepad: